 Since 1999, Bark has pushed back on proposals to clearcut native forest, build roads through sensitive watersheds and over hiking trails, and sell off the exceptional wildlife habitat of burned forest to private logging companies.
 While we have been successful in saving thousands of acres, the Plan that directs the Forest Service’s actions remains focused on commercial timber extraction and each new project seems more destructive than the last.

 Mt.
 Hood National Forest is one of the top ten best National Forests for carbon storage in the country.
 While the state of Oregon emits about 60 million tons of carbon a year, new data show our forests store about 3 billion tons.
 Why are we logging our biggest carbon sinks?
 Public, federally managed forests which are meant to be managed “for the greatest good” have the greatest potential to capture additional carbon, and more quickly.
-Since the effects of climate change will and already are impacting the entire U.S., this issue should take precedent over corporate extractive interests which benefit relatively few.
-With less than 2% of Oregon’s economy based in logging and wood products industries, it is time to reframe this debate to reflect the changing economic and natural environments in Mt.
-Hood National Forest.
+With less than 2% of Oregon’s economy based in logging and wood products industries, it is time to reframe this issue to reflect the changing priorities for management of public lands.

 With nearly two decades of experience bringing people to the forest, Bark is in a unique and compelling position to catalyze our active community and bring the management of these public lands into the movement toward greater resiliency for communities around the region.
-We all love Mt.
-Hood and it is not only in our best interest, but is our responsibility to take action to protect this special place and the natural systems which sustain our communities.
+It is not only in our best interest, but is our responsibility to take action to protect this special place and the natural systems which sustain our communities.
 Click the Take Action button at the top of the page to get involved.